• Features

 Note: If you’d rather watch a video than read our tutorial, here’s our walkthrough guide:

-Navigate to Forms > Create form > Style > Popup in your Omnisend dashboard.
+Navigate to Forms > Create form > Style > Popup on your Omnisend dashboard.

 Image via Omnisend

-Clicking a template opens the Form Builder interface.
+Clicking a template leads to the Form Builder interface.

 Click Theme settings to control your popup’s appearance.
 You can find Theme settings in the top right sidebar below the Enable form button: